10 Things I’ve Learned About RVs In My First Month at Pete’s RV Center

 Pete’s RV Center is delighted to sign with US Lighting Group as a Cortes dealership.
 Our Vermont, Indiana, Connecticut, Massachusetts, South Carolina, and Virginia locations will all carry Cortes Campers’ state-of-the-art, fiberglass travel trailers.

-These units are ultra light-weight and have four season capability—with an interior and exterior shell of molded fiberglass, they are models are constructed without any wood or carpet.
+These units are ultra light-weight and have four season capability—with an interior and exterior shell of molded fiberglass, they are constructed without any wood or carpet.
 Meaning no corrosion, mold, or rot in your camper.

 Cortes Campers are built like a boat—durable and strong, ready for an adventure.